-While the Discussion assignments are asynchronous (not real time), you will be expected to make an initial posting and respond to one other student by 11:59 pm (PDT) Wednesday for Week A and 11:59 pm for Week B. Note that this means you will complete two (2) Discussion Forum assignments for each week of instruction.
-Continued participation throughout the remainder of the week is highly encouraged.
+While the Discussion assignments are asynchronous (not real time), you will be expected to make an initial posting and respond to one other student by 11:59 pm Saturday of the assigned week.
+Continued participation throughout the week is highly encouraged.
 See the instructions within each discussion forum for further guidelines.